-A Critical Need
+Responding to a Critical Need

-Over the past two decades there have been tremendous advances in medicine.
+Over the past two decades, there have been tremendous advances in medicine.
 Highly active antiretroviral medications have helped turn HIV/AIDS from a fatal disease into a chronic illness in many parts of the world.
 Vaccines can now prevent most infectious diseases that have killed babies and young children for millennia.
 In addition, advances in genetic, social and environmental research are changing our perceptions and approaches to a host of diseases, from mental illnesses to cancers.